Fake vaccination camps: Cal HC refuses to interfere in probe for now | Law-Order

 Hearing PILs seeking a probe by a central agency into the matter, a division bench presided by Justice I P Mukerji said the petitioners may move the court at a later stage if there is any cause of dissatisfaction with the investigation being carried out by the Kolkata Police.

+''The case at hand is a very unique one.
+Nothing similar to this is in public memory,'' it observed.

-The bench, also comprising Justice Aniruddha Roy, said it is not inclined to interfere in the investigation of the case at this stage.
+The bench, also comprising Justice Aniruddha Roy, said at this stage, the case does not warrant a CBI investigation.

+It said whether investigation by the central agency ''would be necessitated in future would only depend upon the conclusion of this investigation, the result of it and the subsequent steps taken by the prosecution further to it.

+''If and when such occasion arises, the petitioner or any public spirited person may move us, by a fresh application,'' the bench said in its order.

 The Kolkata Police, which arrested Deb and several others in connection with the case, has formed a special investigation team to probe into the matter.